mr-islam/qawl/README.md

 - **ASAP**: test packages on Mac and Windows… (I only have Linux!)

+- zoom keyboard shortcuts
+- button to launch current surah on quran.com (allowing easy access to translations/recitations)
+  - by comparing current page using if-statements to the page definitons from `surahs.js`
+  - only issue: if they are in a long surah they will be taken to it's beginning…
 - animations upon page change
-- zoom keyboard shortcuts
 - Marketing

 - remove unnecesssary parts of electron to trim app size